microsoft/Kusto-Query-Language/doc/has-anyoperator.md

 ---
-title: The case-insensitive has_any string operator - Azure Data Explorer
+title:  The case-insensitive has_any string operator
 description: Learn how to use the has_any operator to filter data with any set of case-insensitive strings. ms.reviewer: alexans ms.topic: reference